7 Top Cultural Trends (2024 & 2025)

 We’re seeing entire communities form in super niche areas.

-Letterboxd, a social media site for films and TV, has seen its user base explode.
+Letterboxd, a social media site for films and TV, has seen consumer interest explode over the last few years.

 The same trend is happening in the video game and fitness communities.